PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 You can learn more about the bootstrap method in the [Strapi Bootstrap Method](https://docs-v4.strapi.io/dev-docs/backend-customization/models#available-lifecycle-events).

-The `bootstrap()` function is run before the back-end server starts but after the Strapi application has setup, so you have access to anything from the strapi object.
+The `bootstrap()` function is run before the back-end server starts but after the Strapi application has been setup, so you can access anything from the strapi object.

-Taking a look at the code found in the `src/index.ts` here is where we programmatically register the lifecycle hooks.
+Take a look at the code in `src/index.ts`, where we programmatically register the lifecycle hooks.

 ```ts
 bootstrap({ strapi }: { strapi: Core.Strapi }) {